 What happens next?

-1. Once you pay the application fee we will proceed with an arborist assessment.
+- Once you pay the application fee we'll proceed with an arborist assessment.
 If we need to arrange access to the tree on your property we will contact you.

-3. When it is paid, the permit will be issued detailing the specific approved work for you to commence.
+- When it's paid, the permit will be issued detailing the specific approved work for you to commence.